microsoftarchive/iot-journey/docs/chapters/02-about-this-guidance.md

 ## Logical architecture

+> TODO: This content is related to the Fabrikam scenario, and not a general reference architecture.
+Can it be removed/replaced?
+In the least, it should come after a discussion of the reference architecture.

 Before we even get to specific implementations, here is the logical architecture that we are proposing:

 ![plan for the logical architecture](media/00-introducing-the-journey/logical-architecture.png)